-- · lack of market acceptance of Elestrin and our other hormone therapy products if and when they are commercialized - $\cdot\,$ failure to obtain additional capital when needed or on acceptable terms; - · failure of products to be commercially introduced for several years or at all; - · failure to obtain and maintain required regulatory approvals on a timely basis or at all; - uncertainties associated with the impact of published studies regarding the adverse health effects of certain forms of hormone therapy; - our dependence upon Bradley Pharmaceuticals, Inc, for the marketing and sale of our Elestrin product and our dependence upon other sublicensees for the development, marketing and sale of certain of our other hormone therapy products; - our dependence upon the maintenance of our licenses with Antares Pharma IPL AG, Wake Forest University Health Sciences and Cedars-Sinai Medical Center and the University of California - Los Angeles; - · patient recruitment and enrollment in our current and future clinical trials; - · the scope, timing and results of our clinical trials and other uncertainties associated with clinical trials; - · our ability to compete in a competitive industry; - our ability to protect our proprietary technology and to operate our business without infringing the proprietary rights of third parties; - · our dependence upon key employees; - · our ability to maintain effective internal controls over financial reporting; - · effect of any potential litigation and the pending investigation by the staff of the SEC's Enforcement Division; - adverse changes in applicable laws or regulations and our failure to comply with applicable laws and regulations; - $\cdot\,$ changes in generally accepted accounting principles; or - · conditions and changes in the biopharmaceutical industry or in general economic or business conditions.
+- · lack of market acceptance of Elestrin and our other hormone therapy products if and when they are commercialized - · failure to obtain additional capital when needed or on acceptable terms; - · failure of products to be commercially introduced for several years or at all; - · failure to obtain and maintain required regulatory approvals on a timely basis or at all; - · uncertainties associated with the impact of published studies regarding the adverse health effects of certain forms of hormone therapy; - · our dependence upon Bradley Pharmaceuticals, Inc, for the marketing and sale of our Elestrin product and our dependence upon other sub-licensees for the development, marketing and sale of certain of our other hormone therapy products; - · our dependence upon the maintenance of our licenses with Antares Pharma IPL AG, Wake Forest University Health Sciences and Cedars-Sinai Medical Center and the University of California Los Angeles; - · patient recruitment and enrollment in our current and future clinical trials; - · the scope, timing and results of our clinical trials and other uncertainties associated with clinical trials; - · our ability to compete in a competitive industry; - · our ability to collaborate, merge or acquire entities that have businesses or technologies complementary to our business; - · our ability to protect our proprietary technology and to operate our business without infringing the proprietary rights of third parties; - · our dependence upon key employees; - · our ability to maintain effective internal controls over financial reporting; - · effect of any potential litigation and the pending investigation by the staff of the SEC's Enforcement Division; - · adverse changes in applicable laws or regulations and our failure to comply with applicable laws and regulations; - · changes in generally accepted accounting principles; or - · conditions and changes in the biopharmaceutical industry or in general economic or business conditions.

 For more information regarding these and other uncertainties and factors that could cause our actual results to differ materially from what we have anticipated in our forward-looking statements or otherwise could materially adversely affect our business, financial condition or operating results, see our Annual Report on Form 10-K for the fiscal year ended December 31, 2006 under the heading "Part I - Item 1A.
 Risk Factors" on pages 22 through 32 of such report and "Part II - Item 1A.
-Risk Factors" included elsewhere in this report.
+Risk Factors" included in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2007 and elsewhere in this report.